TankEngine-ish/pomodoro_application/README.md

 # Pomodoro_Application

 This repository contains a simple Pomodoro timer implemented as a Bash script.
 The script uses Zenity for GUI dialogs and SoX to play an audio file when the work timer ends.
+Why did I decide to do that?
+I don't know.

 ## Dependencies
 The script has the following dependencies:

-Bash
+Bash,
-Zenity
+Zenity,
-SoX (for the play command)
+SoX (for the play command).
 On a Debian-based Linux distribution, you can install these dependencies with the following command:

 ```